neelmanthani/azure-group/README.md

 A github repository for azure group

-Files added by Neel, Prentiss, and Triveni
+Files added by Neel, Prentiss, Amosh, and Triveni